Calves, and sometimes cows, break out with round scabby sores caused by the fungus “ringworm”.

 - Ringworm is treatable, although the complete sores may take several days to weeks to completely disappear.

-- Ringworm is very easy to spread – wear gloves when working with animals and wash your hands – your calf can give YOU ringworm!
+- Ringworm is very easy to spread to other animals and humans – wear gloves when working with animals and wash your hands – your calf can give YOU ringworm!

 - Once an animal gets ringworm, their immunity usually prevents them from getting ringworm again.

 - Fungus thrives in wet, dark places.
-All that is needed for treatment is DRY & AIRY solutions.
+DRY & AIRY solutions solve this problem!

 - Wear gloves!

-- Remove the scab forming over the top of the ringworm by scraping with a curry comb or a stiff bristle brush (an old toothbrush, for example – throw away once done treating).
+- Remove the scab forming over the top of the ringworm by scraping the scab off with a curry comb or a stiff bristle brush (an old toothbrush, for example – throw away once done treating).

-- Scrub the exposed wound with a rag soaked in diluted iodine (dilute iodine until it’s the color of iced tea).
-The wound will bleed – this is GOOD.
+- Scrub the exposed wound with a brush or rag soaked in diluted iodine (dilute 3% iodine until it’s the color of iced tea).
+The wound will bleed – this is a GOOD sign – you’ve reached the base of the infection.